-Established in 1966, GGPC currently serves clients in New York, New Jersey, Connecticut and Florida in the area of Estate Planning and administration.
+Established in 1966, GGPC currently serves clients in the area of Estate Planning and administration.
 We are also special counsel to law firms, accounting firms and financial planners.

 Our attorneys lecture throughout the United States and are frequently quoted in national and local newspapers as well as financial publications and have appeared on major television and cable networks.

 GGPC are specialist’s in the area of retirement and estate planning and is retained by law firms and individuals throughout the country to assist in advising, planning and distribution of retirement assets.